smcclab/nime25/review.md

 - Conditionally accept
 - Reject

-Note that conditional acceptance should only be used in a small minority of submissions where a **critical improvement** must be made, to be assessed by the track chairs and you within a short timeframe (e.g., two weeks).
+Note that conditional acceptance should only be used in a small minority of submissions where a **critical improvement** must be made.
 Track chairs will not permit a large number of "conditional accept" ratings as our review process does not have capacity to re-review a large number of submissions.

 ### An example meta-review